benqzh/BSSD/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 The goal of BSSD is to use Baysian smoothing spine method with dependence structure to estimate the trend of a series with seasonal effect.
+Email: zbq@qlu.edu.cn

 ## Installation